icons8/lunacy-docs/docs/release-notes/index.md

 ### FREE format

-The default format for saving files in Lunacy is now `.free`, which is almost fully compatible with the features from the Figma and Sketch formats.
+The default file format in Lunacy is now `.free`, which is almost fully compatible with the features from the Figma and Sketch formats.
 We designed `.free` to address the issues available in `.sketch` when it comes to very large design files.

 From the users' point of view `.free` brings: